Frederick III of Denmark: Assault on Copenhagen repelled

 Frederick III on his white stallion at the Assault on Copenhagen.
 Painted by Frederik Christian Lund, 1887.

-Charles's suspicion of Denmark-Norway led him to a further assault on his neighbor.
+Charles's suspicion of Denmark–Norway led him to a further assault on his neighbor.
 Terror was the first feeling produced at Copenhagen by the landing of the main Swedish army at Korsør on Zealand on 17 July 1658.
 None had anticipated the possibility of such a sudden and brutal attack, and everyone knew that the Danish capital was very inadequately fortified and garrisoned.

-During this war, Frederick attained great popularity in the general public, as he rebuked the advice of his counsellors to flee Copenhagen with the memorable words "I will die in my nest" and actively led the defense of the city.
-On 8 August, representatives from all Estates in the capital urged the necessity of a vigorous resistance, and the citizens of Copenhagen, headed by the mayor Hans Nansen, protested their unshakable loyalty to the king and their determination to defend Copenhagen to the uttermost.
+During this war, Frederick attained great popularity in the general public for rebuking the advice of his counsellors to flee Copenhagen with the famous words "I will die in my nest," actively leading the defense of the city.
+On 8 August, representatives from all Estates in the capital urged the necessity of a vigorous resistance, and the citizens of Copenhagen, headed by the mayor Hans Nansen, protested their unshakable loyalty to the king and their determination to defend Copenhagen to the utmost.
 The Danes had only three weeks of warning of the approaching danger, and the vast and dilapidated line of defense had at first only 2,000 regular defenders.
-But the government and the people displayed a memorable and exemplary energy under the constant supervision of the king and queen and mayor Nansen.
-By the beginning of September, all the breaches were repaired, the walls bristled with cannons, and 7,000 men were under arms.
+The government and the people displayed exceptional zeal under the constant supervision of the king and queen and mayor Nansen.
+By the beginning of September, all the breaches were repaired, the walls were armed with cannons, and 7,000 men were under arms.